Lebanese army blows up suspect car close to Syrian border

 Sunday's bombing, which killed two members of the Lebanese Shi'ite Muslim militant group Hezbollah, appeared to be retaliation for Hezbollah's support for Syrian troops who had recaptured the border town of Yabroud from rebel fighters.

-Hezbollah's Al-Manar television broadcast footage on Monday of what it said was the suspect vehicle, a grey-colored car parked in an olive grove, before it was blown up.
+Hezbollah's Al-Manar television broadcast footage on Monday of what it said was the suspect vehicle, a grey-coloured car parked in an olive grove, before it was blown up.

 Hezbollah has been the target of repeated car bombings and rocket fire inside Lebanon during the past year over its involvement in Syria's civil war.